 The classroom curriculum, practical training, and experiential education are equal to many requirements for course and/or internship credit.
-Contact your institution and faculty advisors to see how you might gain school credit for your time with Cornerstone Theater Company.
+Contact your institution’s advisors to see how you might gain useful credit for your summer with Cornerstone Theater Company.

 Estimated work hours over the 32-day residency depending on your production assignment-

 55 Hours – Classroom (all assignments).